-The Magnum-PSI facilities are open for external users.
+The Upgraded Pilot-PSI (UPP) facilities are user facilities, open for external users.
 Access involves the use of the facility and the use of most of the available auxiliary equipment under supervision and with support of the local scientific and technical staff.
-If you are interested in carrying out experiments at the unique facility Magnum-PSI, the first step is to determine whether Magnum-PSI’s main parameters are suitable for your experiment.
+If you are interested in carrying out experiments at the unique facility Upgraded Pilot-PSI, the first step is to determine whether UPP’s main parameters are suitable for your experiment.
 If you are not sure, please contact Thomas Morgan, Ivo Classen or Hans van Eck by e-mail.

 Application for access

-In order to obtain access to Magnum-PSI, a research proposal must be submitted using the form below (if you plan using MAGNUM-PSI in conjunction with ion beam analysis, please also fill out this form).
+In order to obtain access to UPP, a research proposal must be submitted using the form below.
 A Scientific Program Committee reviews and selects the submitted proposals once a week.
 Shortly after submitting the proposal form you will receive an e-mail confirmation of receipt.
 Subsequently, we will evaluate your proposal and contact you if further information is needed to complete the proposal.

 This process is evaluated two times per year by an international Steering Board.